DracoAter/jenkins2/README.md

 # Changelog

 To see what has changed in recent versions see the [CHANGELOG](CHANGELOG.md).
-Jenkins Tips gem follows the [Semantic Versioning Policy](http://guides.rubygems.org/patterns).
+Jenkins gem follows the [Semantic Versioning Policy](http://guides.rubygems.org/patterns).

 # Contributing